 Want to Try a Photo Organiser Program?

-Listed below are a few applications that help you in manage and access your photos.
+Listed below are a few applications that help you manage and access your photos, an essential part of organising your photos.
 Many of these allow you to store your photos online.
 They also allow access from any device.
 Some also have processes that will retrieve photos from your camera and sort them into specific folders.

 They’re great for streamlining your method of downloading, sorting and backing up.

-Drop Box offers cloud based storage that allows you to use your own self-managed file system.
+Dropbox offers cloud-based storage that allows you to use your own self-managed file system.
 The free account has limited storage for large files but is reasonably priced to upgrade for more space.
-More information can be found here.

 She is described by her partner as a bit nutty, fun and caring.
 If her dog could speak, he’d say the same for sure!
-She loves her camera, her family and friends and to create awesome images that move people.
+She loves her camera, her family and friends and creating awesome images that move people.

 She’s a teacher, she adores her crazy dog and cat, will drive an extra mile for a good chai, is sweet on her partner Mikey, loves to dress up and dance, can play a whole four chords on her guitar, and has an obsession with the colour green.